 How to Provide Input into the Management of this Unit:

 The UMP process consists of several steps: create detailed maps of the unit; inventory the wildlife and natural resources found on the unit; map the current infrastructure and proposed new facilities; incorporate public input; and plan future management actions and public use.

-Any person or group who would like to provide input or comments on the future management of this unit can mail Senior Forester Mary Kay Allen at NYSDEC, 225 North Main Street, Herkimer, NY, 13350 or send an e-mail.
-Public comments received by July 1, 2013 can be incorporated into the draft UMP.
+Any person or group who would like to provide input or comments on the draft Unit Management Plan for this unit can mail Senior Forester Mary Kay Allen at NYSDEC, 225 North Main Street, Herkimer, NY, 13350 or email the Region 6 UMP mail box.
+Public.
+Public comments received by March 3, 2014 will be considered in finalizing of the plan.